abhixsh/employee-mgmt-dockerized/README.md

 # Employee Management System

 ## Project Overview
-The Employee Management System is a web application built using the MERN stack (MongoDB, Express, React, Node.js) to manage employee data in an organization.
-This system enables administrators to add, view, edit, and delete employee records.
-Docker is used to containerize the backend and frontend, ensuring the application runs consistently across different environments.
+The Employee Management System is a web application that uses the MERN stack (MongoDB, Express, React, Node.js) to manage employee data.
+It enables administrators to perform CRUD operations (Create, Read, Update, Delete) and features a React-powered responsive interface.
+The project is containerized using Docker for consistent deployment and integrated with GitHub Actions for automation.

 ## Features
 - **User Authentication:** Admin and employee login.